publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch52/schXI/m__us_usc_t22_s4131.md

                 (v) any rule, regulation, or policy directive prescribed under any provision of law described in clauses (i) through (iv).

-        (2) The scope of grievances described in paragraph (1) may be modified by written agreement between the Department and the labor organization accorded recognition as the exclusive representative under subchapter X of this chapter (hereinafter in this subchapter referred to as the “exclusive representative”).
+        (2) The scope of grievances described in paragraph (1) may be modified by written agreement between the Department and the labor organization accorded recognition as the exclusive representative under subchapter X (hereinafter in this subchapter referred to as the “exclusive representative”).

     (b)

      For purposes of this subchapter, the term “grievance” does not include—

-        (1) an individual assignment of a member under subchapter V of this chapter, other than an assignment alleged to be contrary to law or regulation;
+        (1) an individual assignment of a member under subchapter V, other than an assignment alleged to be contrary to law or regulation;

         (2) the judgment of a selection board established under [section 4002 of this title][/us/usc/t22/s4002], a tenure board established under [section 3946(b) of this title][/us/usc/t22/s3946/b], or any other equivalent body established by laws or regulations which similarly evaluates the performance of members of the Service on a comparative basis;